Business Entity Mappings

 The business entity can hold billing-relevant information of your company or company subdivision, like address data or bank data.
 When using business entities, you can automatically assign a business entity to an invoice during the invoice creation.
 Consequently, the business entity information can be printed to the invoice via custom placeholders, like

 You can define multiple business entities using the custom setting Business Entity.
-To determine which business entity to assign to a particular invoice, you can use business entity mappings.
+To determine which business entity to assign to a particular invoice based on certain account data, you can use business entity mappings.

 Business Entity Mapping Information